Skip to content

 The 23-point merge rate gap contradicts industry claims that CRAs can manage 80% of open source PRs without human involvement (arXiv:2604.03196).

-The study introduces a signal ratio metric: the fraction of CRA comments that are actionable, ranging from 0.0 (all noise) to 1.0 (all signal).
-PRs are grouped into four bands:
+The study introduces a signal ratio metric: the fraction of CRA comments that are actionable, from 0.0 (all noise) to 1.0 (all signal).
+The study groups PRs into four bands:

-• 0–30%: fewer than one-third of comments are actionable
+• 0 to 30%: fewer than one-third of comments are actionable

 When most comments are noise, developers stop acting on them.
 PRs stall and are abandoned.

-This finding aligns with adoption rate data from a separate study of 278,790 code reviews: AI suggestions are adopted at 16.6% versus 56.5% for humans (arXiv:2603.15911).
-Low adoption is a direct consequence of low signal ratio — if most comments are not actionable, most comments are not adopted.
+This finding matches adoption rate data from a separate study of 278,790 code reviews: developers adopt AI suggestions at 16.6% versus 56.5% for human suggestions (arXiv:2603.15911).
+Low adoption follows from a low signal ratio — if most comments are not actionable, most comments are not adopted.
+The same low uptake appears at the level of individual comments in agentic review comment acceptance.

-Human-dominated mixed reviews (CRA + at least one human reviewer) achieve 67.99% merge rates — nearly identical to human-only.
+Human-dominated mixed reviews (CRA plus at least one human reviewer) reach a 67.99% merge rate — nearly the same as human-only.
 Adding a single human reviewer to a CRA-reviewed PR recovers most of the merge rate deficit.

 Do not deploy CRA-only review as a substitute for human review.
 The 23-point merge rate gap is the outcome.
-Treating CRA approval as equivalent to human approval produces higher PR abandonment.
+Treating CRA approval as equal to human approval produces more PR abandonment.

 Key Takeaways

-• 60.2% of closed CRA-only PRs receive fewer than 30% actionable comments, causing abandonment
+• 60.2% of closed CRA-only PRs had fewer than 30% actionable comments — audit a CRA's comment history alongside its pass/fail verdict before trusting an approval

 CRA-only review performs closest to human-only when the CRA is narrowly scoped and the repository has low merge-rate stakes.
 Three conditions favor CRA-only: